-Thyroid Surgery in Birmingham, AL
+Thyroid Surgery in Birmingham

-The board-certified surgeons with Advanced Surgeons, P.C. specialize in thyroid surgery to treat a number of conditions.
+The board-certified thyroid surgeons with Advanced Surgeons, P.C. specialize in thyroid surgery to treat a number of conditions.
 If you’re seeking thyroid surgery in the Birmingham, AL area, give our office a call at (205) 595-8985.

 What is the Thyroid Gland?

 The thyroid gland is part of the endocrine system, which is a collection of glands that produce chemicals known as hormones.
 Hormones are chemicals that are produced in one area of the body but exert their effect and a different site.
-Hormones are carried to their site of the action through the bloodstream.
-Hormones carry out a variety of different actions varying from control of the basal metabolic rate to digestive tract function.
+Hormones are carried to their site of action through the bloodstream.
+Hormones carry out a variety of different actions varying from the control of the basal metabolic rate to digestive tract function.

 Thyroid Gland Function